-This new framework offers a uniting approach and practical guidance for public services, whether education, health, transport, water and sanitation, early childcare, agricultural extension, street lighting or any other public service.
+This framework offers practical guidance to all matters relating to public services, including education, health, transport, water and sanitation, early childcare, agricultural extension and street lighting.

-For each of these pillars the framework provides an analysis of key issues, some clear guidance, practical examples and potential indicators for assessing progress.
+For each of these pillars the framework provides an analysis of key issues, clear guidance, practical examples and indicators to assess progress.